 - Email: firstname.lastname@example.org

-(ARC) is the Guild’s Independent Representation Service for Aston Students.
+is the Union’s Independent Representation Service for Aston Students.

 - Academic appeals